 Does climate change affect our health?

 Health professionals around the world are sounding the alarm: Climate change has grave public health impacts, and our children will suffer the most.
-Rising temperatures, extreme weather, and disruptions to the food supply, with intensifying droughts and floods and increases in smog, are all symptoms of our climate chaos.
+Rising temperatures, extreme weather, and disruptions to the global food supply, with intensifying droughts, floods, fires, and smog, are all symptoms of our climate chaos.

 As these conditions worsen, they lead to a cascade of overlapping health problems: more asthma attacks, the spread of vector-borne diseases, an increase in heat-related illnesses, mental health problems, and more.